BRostovskiy/company.info/README.md

 # PASSWORD MANAGER

-## Simple web service which provide functionality to store and recover encrypted passwords
+## Simple web service which provide functionality to store and recover encrypted passwords with strong focus on security and extendability
 ### all passwords in the system are encrypted with individual PGP keys created during registration step

 List of available functions: